 While climate change certainly presents a threat to Canada's physical, economic and development security, it offers opportunities as well.
 Specifically, it provides a chance for a nation to offer leadership and guidance in maintaining stability at the international level.
-Currently, Canada has been losing influence on the world stage.
+Recently, Canada has lost influence on the world stage.
 The lack of involvement in foreign affairs, the declining number of peacekeeping and peace building missions21 and the inability to commit to action on a number of international issues including climate change, have relegated Canada to the sidelines of global affairs.
-Climate-related demands for international aid, additional peacekeeping/peacebuilding forces will give Canada the chance to increase its influence at the international level.
+Meeting climate-related demands for international aid, additional peacekeeping/ peacebuilding forces will give Canada the chance to increase its influence at the international level.